imanom/Audio-Classification/README.md

 The audio recordings have to be converted into '.wav' format.
 Any free online converter can be used for that.
 I stored the neutral audio files in the path 'Audio_data/neutral' and angry audio files in 'Audio_data/angry', and files in 'Audio_data/test' are for testing our model with individual audio file.

+For an in-depth view, please see my python notebook file - 'Voice Classification.ipynb'

 ### Import libraries

 ```